openlayers/openlayers.github.io/README.md

 npm run deploy
 ```

 Future updates only require that you run `npm run deploy`.
-This will update the site documentation and examples from the `master` branch of the `ol3` repository.
+This will update the site documentation and examples from the `master` branch of the `openlayers` repository.
 To deploy the site for other branches/tags, see below.

 Note that the `build` branch of this repository is the default branch.
 The build tasks and resources are in this branch.
 The `master` branch of this repository contains the build artifacts, and this is what is deployed at https://openlayers.org/.
 The build tasks modify the contents of the `master` branch and push changes.